Georgia vs. Florida NCAA Football Odds, Plays and Insights | October 30, 2021

 Florida Stats and Trends

-- Florida has three wins against the spread in seven games this year.

-- This season, the Gators won ATS in their only game as an underdog of 14 points or more.

-- Florida's games this year have hit the over on two of seven set point totals (28.6%).
+- Florida's games this year have eclipsed the over/under two times in seven opportunities (28.6%).

-- Florida is 3-4 against the spread and 4-3 overall when the team puts up more than 6.6 points.
+- Florida is 3-4 against the spread and 4-3 overall when the team scores more than 6.6 points.

 - The Gators have turned the ball over 13 times this season, three more turnovers than the Bulldogs have forced (10).